Herein lies a true story of about 50 pages detailing my trials and tribulations.

 This alone renders the forfeiture of my home unlawful as is also evident from one 1958 Plymouth Sedan v.
 Pennsylvania 380 U.S. 693 (1965) was a Supreme Court of the United States case handed down in 1965.
 The Court ruled that civil forfeiture could not apply where the evidence used to invoke the forfeiture was obtained illegally.

-violated my right not to testify during the proceedings of the first
+He violated my right not to testify during the proceedings of the first criminal trial.
+Erasmus also violated my right to not testify prior to the start of the second criminal trial.

 The date on this document is 11th January 2002.